vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 ## Log in with PowerShell

-Follow these steps to log into a Peakboard Box's system, with PowerShell.
-Make sure to run PowerShell as administrator.
+Here's how to log into a Peakboard Box's system, with PowerShell.
+Make sure to run PowerShell as an administrator.

 ![image](/assets/2025-04-10/010.png)

-1. The service `winrm` will be needed to manage remote administration task on other machines
-2. The IP address of the box but must be white-listed
-3. We can enter a remote session in the box through the IP.
-The adminstrator's password must be provided in a separate credential prompt.

 {% highlight powershell %}
 net start winrm
 Set-Item WSMan:\localhost\Client\TrustedHosts -Value {IP}
 Enter-PSSession -ComputerName {IP} -Credential {Box Hostname}\pbadmin
 {% endhighlight %}

+Here's a breakdown of the commands:

+1. We start the `winrm` service, because we need it to manage remote administration task on other machines (like our Peakboard Box).
+2. We whitelist the IP address of the Peakboard Box.
+3. We start a remote session in the Peakboard Box.
+You will be prompted for the adminstrator's password.

 ![image](/assets/2025-04-10/020.png)